reimagined/resolve/docs/tutorial.md

 }
 ```

-Use the inputs shown below to add an item to the created shopping list:
+Use the console input shown below to add an item to the created shopping list:

 ```sh
 curl -i http://localhost:3000/api/commands/ \